pymanga/website/web/content/en/contribution/Module.md

 Plant modules are initialized in `iniPlantDynamicConcept` of `/PopulationLib/PlantGroup.py`.
 If the correct module is found, the corresponding plant module is imported.
 This is then parsed and processed with all other case queries in `ProjectLib/Project.py`.

 Resource and ModelOutput modules are initialized in `ProjectLib/Project.py` .
-Note that the class name of all modules is supposed to match the respective folder and file names.

 For creating meaningful and working documentation, please refer to our [documentation guide](../documentation)